IslandTeki18/bugtracker-client/README.md

 # A simple bug tracker built with the MERN stack

-> Coding bug tracker that allows users to log in bugs and issues with their current projects
+> Coding bug tracker that allows users to log in bugs and issues with their current projects.
+I'm calling it stacktrace.

 ## User Stories